-Gold is a true diversification to your stock market portfolio, and it’s the most effective hedge against crises and inflation.
+Gold is known for providing diversification to your stock market portfolio, and for its effectiveness in hedging against crises and inflation.
 So to understand why you are not diversified in such a tried and proven asset, you need to consider the lack of information provided on the matter of gold as an investment, as I detailed in part 1 of this series.
-However, even those that are exposed to the information read or hear objections to investing in gold.
+However, even those that are exposed to the information read or hear additional objections to investing in gold.
 Here is the most common.

 Gold?!
 Gold does not yield

 When you approach someone for advice on your plans to invest in gold, you may hear that gold “does not yield” as a reason to not invest in the precious metal.
 This statement immediately hits your “greed button”: If gold provides no dividends or cash flow, it must not be as good as McDonald’s shares, which do.
 This statement is either coming from a fundamental misunderstanding of what gold is and does, or it is a misdirection by someone who may know gold very well but prefers you don’t invest in it.

 The short answer to this statement is that gold does not need to yield to provide you with protection and growth.
 Gold provides these benefits without yield.
 Here’s the longer explanation.